 Don Kirsch

 Donald Howard Kirsch was born in Portland on September 29, 1920, the son of Gustav J. Kirsch and Rachel Helser.
-His mother Rachel is the daughter of Heinrich H. (born 1868) and Katherine Helser (born 1873) and a sibling of Hank, Morrie, and Roy Helser - all standout athletes.
+His mother, Rachel, is the daughter of Heinrich H. (born 1868) and Katherine Helser (born 1873) and a sibling of Hank, Morrie, and Roy Helser - all standout athletes.

 Don grew up in N.E.
 Portland, graduating from Jefferson High School in 1939.
-During his high school years he played both basketball and baseball.
+During his high school years, he played both basketball and baseball.
 Don was a member of three Portland Interscholastic League championship baseball teams and was selected for the All-PIL teams in both baseball and basketball.

 When Howard Hobson left Oregon to coach at Yale in 1948, Don was named to succeed him as the Duck's baseball coach.
 In his 23 years, he never had a losing team.
-The Duck's won five Pacific-8 Northern Division titles and in 1954 went to the College World Series.
+The Ducks won five Pacific-8 Northern Division titles and, in 1954, went to the College World Series.
 Don's younger brother, Walt Kirsch, was also a standout athlete and played for him at Oregon.
 Another younger brother, Jim Kirsch, also played football for the Ducks.

 Don's outstanding sports career was recognized by many organizations.
-He was named to Oregon Sports Hall of Fame in 1981, the University of Oregon Sports Hall of Fame in 1993, the American Association of College Baseball Coaches Hall of Fame, and the Portland Interscholastic League Sports Hall of Fame in 2005.
+He was named to the Oregon Sports Hall of Fame in 1981, the University of Oregon Sports Hall of Fame in 1993, the American Association of College Baseball Coaches Hall of Fame, and the Portland Interscholastic League Sports Hall of Fame in 2005.

 The University of Oregon Sports Hall of Fame offers high praise for Coach Kirsch:

 When Howard Hobson left Oregon to coach at Yale in 1948, Don was named to succeed him as the Duck's baseball coach.
 In his 23 years, he never had a losing team.
-The Duck's won five Pacific-8 Northern Division titles and in 1954 went to the College World Series.
+The Ducks won five Pacific-8 Northern Division titles and, in 1954, went to the College World Series.
 Don's younger brother, Walt Kirsch, was also a standout athlete and played for him at Oregon.
 Another younger brother, Jim Kirsch, also played football for the Ducks.

 Don's outstanding sports career was recognized by many organizations.
-He was named to Oregon Sports Hall of Fame in 1981, the University of Oregon Sports Hall of Fame in 1993, the American Association of College Baseball Coaches Hall of Fame, and the Portland Interscholastic League Sports Hall of Fame in 2005.
+He was named to the Oregon Sports Hall of Fame in 1981, the University of Oregon Sports Hall of Fame in 1993, the American Association of College Baseball Coaches Hall of Fame, and the Portland Interscholastic League Sports Hall of Fame in 2005.

 The University of Oregon Sports Hall of Fame offers high praise for Coach Kirsch: